Retirement Income Planning in Orlando

 A portion of your retirement income will most likely come from Social Security.
 The decision of when to take Social Security is based upon a variety of factors such as age, work history, spouse’s work history and continued earnings.
 The decision is even more complicated for a married couple who can collect on each other’s previous work history, pension plan and retirement benefits.
 Once we have gone through these first few steps, we can then calculate your projected tax liability in retirement.
 We do this by thoughtfully examining the amount of retirement income you need and the nature of the taxes on the income you would be receiving.

-Of one of the most intricate and confusing parts of this process is determining your Social Security benefits.
+One of the most intricate and confusing parts of this process is determining your Social Security benefits.
 Your benefits can either be excluded from taxation or included at up to 85% of your overall benefits.
 This inclusion as income is a function of the total taxable amount of your other retirement income.
 Depending on what that amount is and where it comes from, it is often possible to minimize the taxation of your Social Security benefits.
 Remember, in retirement you still have to pay Uncle Sam his share but the more you keep from him the more you get to spend!

-Examining Your Private Investment Portfolio
+Examining Your Investment Portfolio

-The next step in the retirement income planning process is to review your total overall private investment picture.
+The next step in the retirement income planning process is to review your total overall investment picture.
 Our financial advisors compare this with the amount of total retirement income needed and begin retirement advice accordingly.

 By examining your overall investment portfolio, we can: